stimulsoft/Samples-Reports.WEB-for-ASP.NET-Angular/README.md

 # ASP.NET and ASP.NET Core C# samples for Stimulsoft Reports.ANGULAR

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.ANGULAR reporting tool in the ASP.NET Angular apps, using TypeScript and C# code, and Angular embedded components.
-The report generator and examples are designed for ASP.NET MVC with .NET Framework 4.5.2, 4.6, 4.7, 4.8 versions, and .NET Core 3.1, .NET 5.0, .NET 6.0, .NET 7.0, .NET 8.0 platforms.
+#### This repository contains source code examples demonstrating the usage of the Stimulsoft Reports.ANGULAR reporting tool in ASP.NET Angular apps, using TypeScript and C# code, along with Angular embedded components.
+The report generator and components are fully compatible with .NET Framework 4.5.2 and higher, as well as with .NET 6.0 and all later versions.

 ## Overview
 This repository has a set of examples (Visual Studio projects), each in different folders: